surfzoid/QtVsPlayer/README.md

 # QtVsPlayer for Hikvision.
 Read local video files of Hikvision devices and display blue, green and red vectors.
+This is the end of an full network backup solution in combination with HikNetExtractor.

 # Tips
 Double click on the video toggle fullscreen